lukacspapp/SEI-Project-3/README.md

    ```

  The background music was implemented by Ricardo secretly just before the presentation.
-All credits to him for that🙌
+All credits to him for that 🙌

  ### Footer - [Component](https://github.com/lukacspapp/SEI-Project-3/blob/main/front-end/src/components/Footer.js)